microsoft/terminal/doc/specs/#2046 - Command Palette.md

   in commandline mode before we try to auto-parse their commandline, to check for errors.
 Might be useful to help sanity check users.
 We can always parse their `wt` commandlines safely without having to execute them.
+* It would be cool if the commands the user typed in Commandline Mode could be saved to a history of some sort, so they could easily be re-entered.
+  - It would be especially cool if it could do this across launches.
+    - We don't really have any way of storing transient data like that in the Terminal, so that would need to be figured out first.
+  - Typically the Command Palette is at the top of the view, with the suggestions below it, so navigating through the history would be _backwards_ relative to a normal shell.
+* Perhaps users will want the ability to configure which side of the window the palette appears on?
+  - This might fit in better with [#3327].

 ### Nested Commands